wilsonrljr/sysidentpy/docs/book/4-Model-Structure-Selection.md

 \tag{34}
 $$

-which can be viewed as an steeper sigmoid function with overshoot.
+which can be viewed as a steeper sigmoid function with overshoot.

 ### Meta-heuristics